-Many people would finish the above sentence with something like “when you ship your first product”, “when you start your company” or “as soon as possible”.
-All have a similar meaning–everyone needs sales revenue and would like as many salespeople as possible to drive revenue growth.
+Many tech executives would finish the sentence in the title above with something like “when you ship your first product”, “when you start your company” or “as soon as possible”.
+All have a similar meaning–every tech company needs sales revenue and would like as large of a hardware or software sales force as possible to drive revenue growth.
 It seems logical that these are all appropriate responses–but in my experience it’s not always the case.

-In most growing software or hardware companies management is often chomping at the bit to move to the next level of revenue growth, which often means greatly expanding the sales force to fulfill and drive that growth.
+In most growing tech companies management is often champing at the bit to move to the next level of revenue growth, which often means greatly expanding the hardware or software company sales force to fulfill and drive that growth.
 But as I alluded to above, sometime you can hire sales people (or scale up the sales force) too soon.
 So first, I’m going to flip the original sentence around and detail when I think you SHOULDN’T scale up your tech sales force.
-Here’s 4 potential circumstances which may indicate that scaling up your sale force at this time may be a bad idea…
+Below are 4 potential circumstances which may indicate that scaling up your sale force at this time may be a bad idea…

 Product not really ready

 This is the technology business–you’re not selling peas or perfume.
 There is considerable risk that any new software or hardware product may be very buggy in the period immediately after it ships.
 This is always a tenuous time, when caution should be exercised with respect to not getting too far ahead of the situation by implementing too quickly next steps of any kind.
 In addition to sheer buginess, sometimes products just disappoint in the marketplace, for a number of reasons:

 The price may be too high, you’ve not picked the proper distribution channels, product planning wasn’t perfect – leading to key features that the market requires but are missing in this version, etc. In these cases, massive hiring of new sales reps would be very ill-timed and possibly even counterproductive.
 So it makes sense to hold your powder until the product is ready to make real headway in the marketplace — which is when you’ll be able to maximize your sales force ROI.